MicrosoftDocs/customer-insights/ci-docs/activities.md

    - **Primary key**: Select the field that uniquely identifies a record.
 It shouldn't contain any duplicate values, empty values, or missing values.

      > [!NOTE]
      > The Primary key for each row must remain consistent across data source refreshes.
-If the Primary key for a row is updated in a data source refresh, it creates duplicates in the output Activity entity.
+If the Primary key for a row is updated in a data source refresh, it creates duplicates in the output Activity table.

 1. In the **Relationships** step, create an indirect relationship between your activity source data to accounts, using your contact data as an intermediary table.
 For more information, see [direct and indirect relationship paths](relationships.md#relationship-paths).
    - Example relationship for an activity called *Purchases*: